wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-powerautomate/includes/1-introduction.md

 - Leverage existing desktop flows gateway connections
 - Leverage existing experience of running desktop flows in both attended and unattended modes.

-The connector combines the functionality of Power Automate for desktop and Power Automate, to further boost the benefits of both platforms.
+The connector combines the functionality of Power Automate for desktop and Power Automate to further boost the benefits of both platforms.

 ## Learning objectives